CDHB

 What does it do?

-Pramipexole is used to treat Parkinson’s disease and sometimes other conditions.
+Pramipexole is used to treat Parkinson’s disease and restless legs syndrome.
 It acts like a chemical in your brain called dopamine.
+Dopamine helps your brain control your body movements.

 Before you start

-• Tell your doctor if you have kidney or mental health problems, or low blood pressure.
+• Tell your doctor if you have kidney or mental health problems, heart failure, or low blood pressure.

 • Tell your doctor if you are pregnant, planning to become pregnant, or breastfeeding.